voedger/reqmd/README.md

 git checkout -b feature-new-enhancement
 ```

----

-## 📝 License
+## License

-This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

-## 🌟 Acknowledgments
+## Acknowledgments

-💡 Inspired by the need for **better traceability** between requirements and implementation in modern software projects.
+Inspired by the need for better traceability between requirements and implementation in modern software projects.

-🚀 Happy tracing! 🎯